5 psychological tactics to improve charity landing pages

 Key takeaways

-As we’ve covered in this article, there are a number of psychological tactics than can be used to design effective charity landing pages.
+As we’ve covered in this article, there are many psychological tactics that you can use to design effective charity landing pages.
 Tactics like social proof enable us to tap into the influence of others, be it our friends or even the goodwill of celebrity ambassadors, whilst subtle design features can help orient users towards specific goals.

 When designing websites for our charity clients, we always employ the most appropriate tactics to help our clients achieve their targets.
 If you'd like to find out how tictoc can help your charity, please get in touch.